 When we’re turned on, our faces might flush.
 The erectile tissue in our genitalia becomes firm and swollen, and we feel warm all over.
 The mucous membranes in the vulva and vagina begin to produce natural lubrication.
 We might even start to sweat a little.
 It feels amazing – and it’s all caused by vasodilation, the way our blood vessels sometimes expand to allow more oxygenation to critical tissues.

-CBD may promote vasodilation when used as a topical – encouraging blood flow to the genitals, increasing sensitivity and enhancing natural lubrication.
-This isn’t something CBD does to you; it’s something your body already does, that CBD can help facilitate.
+CBD may promote vasodilation – which can encourage blood flow to the genitals, increasing sensitivity and enhancing natural lubrication.
+This isn’t something CBD does to you; it’s something your body already does, that CBD may help facilitate.

 If the spirit is willing but the body is having a hard time keeping up, sometimes all it takes is a little nudge in the right direction to help you get all hot and bothered.

 If it hurts – CBD and pain

 Pain relief is a very popular use for CBD.
 Many people with pain conditions swear by CBD oil used as a tincture or topical, and there’s good science supporting CBD’s value as an analgesic.
-It works like over-the-counter painkillers do, inhibiting production of the enzymes that cause inflammation, without the potential side effects.
+It appears to work like over-the-counter painkillers do, inhibiting production of the enzymes that cause inflammation, without the potential side effects.

 Most of us are comfortable talking about how to manage pain from headaches, arthritis and injuries.
 Painful sex, on the other hand, is still a taboo subject, even though it’s very common.
 It can be caused by a number of factors, including vaginismus, vulvodynia, pelvic floor dysfunction, interstitial cystitis, chronic pain disorders, and neurological issues.